Lunar meteorite: Scientific relevance

 All six of the Apollo missions on which samples were collected landed in the central nearside of the Moon, an area that has subsequently been shown to be geochemically anomalous by the Lunar Prospector mission.
-In contrast, the numerous lunar meteorites are random samples of the Moon and consequently provide a more representative sampling of the lunar surface than the Apollo samples.
+In contrast, the multiple lunar meteorites are random samples of the Moon and consequently provide a more representative sampling of the lunar surface than the Apollo samples.
 Half the lunar meteorites, for example, likely sample material from the farside of the Moon.

-At the time the first meteorite from the Moon was discovered in 1982, there was speculation that some other unusual meteorites that had been found previously originated from Mars.
+At the time the first meteorite from the Moon was discovered in 1982, there was speculation that some other unusual meteorites that had been found originated from Mars.
 The positive identification of lunar meteorites on Earth supported the hypothesis that meteoroid impacts on Mars could eject rocks from that planet.
 There are also speculations about the possibility of finding "Earth meteorites" on the surface of the Moon.
-This would be very interesting because in this case stones from Earth older than 3.9 billion years, which are destroyed on Earth by various geological processes, may have survived on the Moon.
+In this case stones from Earth older than 3.9 billion years, which are destroyed on Earth by various geological processes, may have survived on the Moon.
 Thus some scientists propose new missions to the Moon to search for ancient rocks from Earth.